shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 ## Messing with Colors

-Write a new version of your pyramid function called `my-bullseye/color` that's the similar as `my-bullseye` but with a few major differences:
+Write a new version of your bullseye function called `my-bullseye/color` that's similar to `my-bullseye` but with a few major differences:

 1. The function should have two additional inputs called `start-color` (2nd input) and `end-color` (3rd input).
 1. The circles should be `"solid"`.